Skip to navigation | Skip to content

 Consulting

-My consulting packages will be going up in price on September 1st, so if you’ve been thinking about buying some of my time and expertise, now is an excellent time to do so.
-Sister Diane bought one and she’s already been seeing great results from her reorganisation.
+My Internet Hand-holding consulting will be going up in price on September 1st, so if you’ve been thinking about buying some of my time and expertise, now is an excellent time to do so.
+Sister Diane bought one and she's already been seeing great results from her reorganisation.

 Newsletter